wildp/trivial-stuff/Bitmap Displayer/README.md

 * Text wrap needs to be disabled manually.
 * Usage of fonts that do not have glyphs which are exactly twice the height as they are wide will result in distorted images.
 * The filename needs to be entered in the source code and cannot be changed without compiling.
+Currently, the program tries to open `"TestImage.bmp"`.

 ## Todo list